 - Soldering iron, wire cutters/strippers, electrical tape. - There is no tach wire in the engine harness.
-The tach will need to get connected to a coil wire. - The Tach wiring depends on the gauges being used.
-If using the Autometer Platinum gauges, they will require a Tach Adapter, FFR# 25284
+The tach will need to get connected to a coil wire. - W. The Tach wiring depends on the gauges being used. - SW2 The Tach wiring depends on the gauges being used.
+If using the Autometer Platinum gauges, WZ. they will require a Tach Adapter, FFR# 25284